OUR PEOPLE

 Overview

-Dr. Raymond-Flesch is an Associate Professor in the Philip R. Lee Institute for Health Policy Studies (IHPS) and the Division of Adolescent and Young Adult Medicine within the Department of Pediatrics.
-Clinically she practices Adolescent Medicine with patients 12 to 26 years old, including treatment of depression, anxiety and eating disorders; providing all types of contraception; and providing primary care for patients with complex medical and mental health conditions.
-Her research focuses on access to care for adolescents and young adults with a particular interest in improving mental health and reproductive health care for minority and rural communities.
+Dr. Raymond-Flesch is a Professor in the Philip R. Lee Institute for Health Policy Studies (IHPS) and the Division of Adolescent and Young Adult Medicine within the Department of Pediatrics.
+Clinically, she practices Adolescent Medicine with patients 12 to 26 years old, including treatment of depression, anxiety, and eating disorders; providing all types of contraception; and providing primary care for patients with complex medical and mental health conditions.
+Her program of research focuses on understanding and improving the mental health, reproductive health, and healthcare access of adolescents and young adults, particularly those from rural and underserved communities.
 She is especially interested in using community-based participatory research to design meaningful research projects and create health inventions that communities want and need.
+She has three main branches of research.

-Dr. Raymond-Flesch's current research, conducted in partnership with colleagues from RTI, UC Berkeley, and the Monterey County Health Department, examines the relationship between gang violence, unintended teen pregnancies, and mental health in a cohort of 599 early adolescents in Salinas, California - a small, predominantly Latino community in California’s rural central coast.
-To date this work has highlighted the critical role that family plays in positive youth development, reducing depressive symptoms, buffering traumatic experiences, and increasing reproductive health knowledge.
-The second phase of this project "A Crecer: Young Adult Health Study" will follow the same participants into young adulthood to further assess the factors that support rural youth to thrive.
+3. Investigating the mental health, reproductive health, and wellbeing outcomes for Latine youth in immigrant communities: In partnership with colleagues from RTI, UC Berkeley, and the Monterey County Health Department, Dr. Raymond-Flesch is examining the relationship between gang violence, unintended teen pregnancies, and mental health in a cohort of 599 early adolescents in Salinas, California - a small, predominantly Latino community in California’s rural central coast.
+To date, this work has highlighted the critical role that family plays in positive youth development, reducing depressive symptoms, buffering traumatic experiences, and increasing reproductive health knowledge.
+The second phase of this project, "A Crecer: Young Adult Health Study," is following the same participants into young adulthood to further assess the factors that support rural youth to thrive.